Joe Lauro

 Joe Lauro is an American documentary filmmaker, musician and stock footage archivist.
 He is the CEO of Historic Films Archive, a commercial stock footage archive focusing on American music on film and video and rare American history and pop culture on film 1895–2000.
 He has directed and produced documentary films such as The Big Beat: Fats Domino, the Birth of Rock 'n' Roll and Rejoice and Shout.

 Life and career

-Lauro born in Brooklyn, New York.
-He studied film at New York University and began working for a film archive service in New York after graduation.
-In 1991, Lauro founded the Historic Films Archive, a stock footage library that contains over 40,000 hours of film and video which is derived from American Newsreels, Feature Films, Industrial shorts, home movies, out-takes, television programs and cartoons.
-Lauro turned to the filmmaking with a documentary film Louis Prima: The Wildest!
-In 1999.
+Lauro was born in Brooklyn, New York.
+He received his MA in Cinema Studies at New York University and began working for Patrick Montgomerys' ARCHIVE FILM PRODUCTIONS, a film archive service in New York, after graduating.
+In 1991, Lauro founded Historic Films Archive, a stock footage library that contains over 40,000 hours of film and video which is derived from American Newsreels, Feature Films, Industrial shorts, home movies, out-takes, television programs and cartoons.
+Lauro turned to the filmmaking with a documentary film Louis Prima: The Wildest! in 1999.
 Lauro is known for his documentary films focused on American music themes.
-Apart from directing, he has also worked as a music consultant on films that required archival music such as the Grateful Dead documentary LONG STRANGE TRIP, Bob Dylan’s documentary NO DIRECTION HOME and others.
-In addition to performing with his own professional band, the Hoodoo Loungers, he was the host of the “Legends of Rock” series at Bay Street Theatre in Sag Harbor.
+Apart from directing, he has also worked as a music consultant on films that required archival music such as the Grateful Dead documentary LONG STRANGE TRIP, Bob Dylan's documentary NO DIRECTION HOME and others.